vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 occurs in the 12th rock Edict of Asoka in a prākrit form

 (Corpus I. I. vol. I at p.
 20).
 Fara Architect.
-Vide Viṣnudharmottara II.
+Vide Viṣṇudharmottara II.
 24. 39.
 F a n-Chief architect.
 Occurs in Karitalai plates of

 Mahārāja Jayanātha (Gupta Ins.
 No. 26 of the Gupta year